When it comes to fighting cancer, preventative treatment is better than reactive. Here are 20 cancer-fighting foods that will help protect you!

 (Read: The Best 37 Kale Recipes)

-Why is kale so special?
+Why is kale one of the best cancer-fighting foods?
 Well, one reason is that kale offers the most polyphenol content of any cruciferous vegetable.
 Kale also contains sulforaphane, which is a bioactive compound shown to be very helpful for preventing cancer.
 Eat up!

 Popeye was no fool – spinach is a nutritional powerhouse.
 In particular, spinach seems to be beneficial for prostate cancer.
 Though spinach is helpful for preventing cancer for many reasons, its effect against prostate cancer is likely due to epoxyxanthophylls – a group of carotenoids found within this green veggie.